Tim Kelsey

-Tim Kelsey is CEO of Beamtree, (formerly PKS), an Australian healthcare company (ASX:BMT) based in Sydney, Australia.
+Tim Kelsey is an English-Australian business executive.
+He is CEO of Beamtree, (formerly PKS), an Australian healthcare company (ASX:BMT) based in Sydney, Australia.
 He started in the role in December 2020.

-Previously, he was inaugural chief executive of the Australian Digital Health Agency which is responsible for national digital health services and systems, including My Health Record.
-Australian Minister for Health Sussan Ley announced the appointment in August 2016.

-In 2018 he co-founded and was appointed chair of the Global Digital Health Partnership, which brings 21 countries and the World Health Organization together in a collaboration to support implementation of digital health services worldwide.
+Previously, he was inaugural chief executive of the Australian Digital Health Agency.
+In 2018, he co-founded and was appointed chair of the Global Digital Health Partnership, which brings 21 countries and the World Health Organization together in a collaboration to support implementation of digital health services worldwide.

 He was previously the first National Director for Patients and Information in NHS England.
 The role - which he served between 2012 and 2015 - combined the functions of chief technology and information officer with responsibility for patient and public participation and communications.

 Before his appointment in July 2012, he was the United Kingdom government's Executive Director of Transparency and Open Data leading on the development of national public data policy.

 He was appointed National Information Director in health and care and chair, the National Information Board, in April 2014.

 He started his career as a journalist and went on to co-found Dr Foster in 2000, an organisation for publishing comparative hospital death rates and other measures of health quality.
 The Department of Health's acquisition of 50% of Dr Foster in 2006 was strongly criticised by the House of Commons Public Accounts Committee, which described it as "favouritism" and a "hole and corner deal".